Ismail Fahmy: Foreign Minister of Egypt, 1973–1977

 Fahmy served as foreign minister from 31 October 1973 to 17 November 1977.
-He decided to keep lines of communication open between Egypt and Soviet Union.
-However Fahmy recounts certain events in which he was directly involved: his first encounters with Henry Kissinger and Richard Nixon; his participation in talks leading to the Egyptian-Israeli disengagement agreements of 1974 and 1975.
-He reluctantly supported the first agreement and opposed to the second.
+He decided to keep lines of communication open between Egypt and the Soviet Union.
+However, Fahmy recounts certain events in which he was directly involved: his first encounters with Henry Kissinger and Richard Nixon; his participation in talks leading to the Egyptian-Israeli disengagement agreement of 1974 and the Sinai Interim Agreement of 1975.
+He reluctantly supported the first agreement and was opposed to the second.
 He met with both US and Soviet foreign ministers.
-According to Fahmy, “Kissinger is highly intelligent but he has tendency to manipulate people”.
-Fahmy stated that “Zbigniew Brzezinski was professor at heart inclined to lecture experienced diplomat”.
-When Sadat decided to visit Jerusalem, he reacted to the decision by saying "I believed it would harm Egypt’s national security, damage our relations with the other Arab countries, and destroy our leadership of the Arab world."
+According to Fahmy, “Kissinger is highly intelligent but he has a tendency to manipulate people”.
+On Zbigniew Brzezinski, Fahmy stated that he was "a professor at heart inclined to lecture an experienced diplomat”.
+When Sadat decided to visit Jerusalem, the proclaimed capital of Israel, he reacted to the decision by saying "I believed it would harm Egypt’s national security, damage our relations with the other Arab countries, and destroy our leadership of the Arab world."

-Furthermore he argued Sadat could not provide any proof that the Israelis would respond to his move with comparable good will.
+Furthermore, he argued that Sadat could not provide any proof that the Israelis would respond to his move with comparable good will.
 After Sadat's visit, he resigned from his post and was replaced by Mohamed Ibrahim Kamel.

 Later career

-Following he resignation, Fahmy kept supporting the convocation of the Geneva Conference as the only way to achieve peace.
-Following that incident, he continued to write books and articles about the peacemaking activities in the Middle East.
-His best known book was Negotiating for Peace in the Middle East: An Arab View.
-For many years he worked as an academic in Egypt.
+Following his resignation, Fahmy continued to support the convocation of the Geneva Conference of 1973 as the only way to achieve peace.
+He continued to write books and articles about peacemaking activities in the Middle East.
+His most well-known book was Negotiating for Peace in the Middle East: An Arab View.
+For many years, he worked as an academic in Egypt.
 In 1984, he unsuccessfully ran for office in the general elections as a candidate of the New Wafd Party.

 Personal life and death

 Fahmy died on 21 November 1997 at the age of 75.
-His son, Nabil, was appointed foreign minister to the interim government of Egypt led by Hazem Al Beblawi in July 2013.
+He and his wife Afaf Hamed Mahmoud had three children.
+One of his sons, Nabil, was appointed Foreign Minister of the interim government of Egypt led by Hazem al-Beblawi in July 2013.